GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/aggregation-keys/index.md

 As introduced earlier, dimensions are encoded into the aggregation key.

 Each dimension has a certain cardinality—that is, the number of distinct values the dimension can take.
 Depending on its cardinality, each dimension needs to be represented by a certain number of bits.
-With n bits, it is possible to express **2n** distinct options.
+With _n_ bits, it is possible to express 2<i>n</i> distinct options.

 Example:

 A Country dimension may have a cardinality of 200, as there are about 200 countries in the world.
 How many bits are needed to encode this dimension?

-7 bits would only store **27** =128 distinct options < 200.
-This is not enough.
+7 bits would only store **27** =128 distinct options, which is less than the necessary 200.

-8 bits would store **28** =256 distinct options > 200.
-This is enough, so you can pick n=8 bits to encode this dimension.
+8 bits would store **28** =256 distinct options which is more than the necessary 200, so you can use n=8 bits to encode this dimension.

 ### Key encoding